top of page

 ✿ Platforms: IoT Wearable (Arduino Nano) & Native Mobile App

-✿ Scope: Generative Research, Hardware Engineering (BLE Sync), Dual-User Journey Mapping, and UI/UX Design.
+✿ Scope: Hardware Engineering (BLE Sync) and UI/UX Design.

 ✿ Tools & Workflow: